Magneto (Marvel Comics): Magneto - 2014

 According to Diamond Comic Distributors, Magneto #1 was the 19th best selling comic book in March 2014.

 Eric Diaz of Nerdist called Magneto #1 "tight, disturbing and even managed to be funny at times," asserting, "Of all the classic super villains in the Marvel and DC universes, Magneto is the easiest sell as an ongoing series, simply because on some level we all sympathize with him.
-You couldn’t really do a Dr. Doom series, or a Joker series (both have been tried, both didn’t really work), and have it connect with an audience in the same way, but Magneto is an entirely different animal.
+You couldn't really do a Dr. Doom series, or a Joker series (both have been tried, both didn't really work), and have it connect with an audience in the same way, but Magneto is an entirely different animal.
 So far, Marvel seems to be off a great start with this one, and this is definitely a book worth checking out."
 Mat Elfring of ComicVine gave Magneto #1 a grade of 5 out of 5 stars, saying, " The majority of the time, when a member of the X-Men gets their own solo book, it lacks purpose and direction.
 It feels like a cash grab, waiting to fizzle out into cancellation.
 Magneto is a book with a purpose and it feels right.
 This first issue really sticks with the reader because of the tone and it blew me away.
 This book has a very talented writing and art team behind it.
-This first issue really grabs you, and while there are a few small problems, like what's going on with Mangeto's powers and it being tough to swallow that Magneto is a bit of a Punisher archetype, the overall book is still fantastic."
+This first issue really grabs you, and while there are a few small problems, like what's going on with Magneto's powers and it being tough to swallow that Magneto is a bit of a Punisher archetype, the overall book is still fantastic."